dimitri-nicolo/calico/master/reference/essentials/policy-violations.md

 the source IP Address of the packets that were denied by this policy.
 Using Prometheus terminology, `calico_denied_packets` is the metric Name and `policy` and `srcIP` are labels.
 Each one of these metrics will be available as a combination of `{policy, srcIP}`.
-A HTTP GET request to retrieve metrics from a `calico/node` container will provide output like this:
+An HTTP GET request to retrieve metrics from a `calico/node` container will provide output like this:

 ```